sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 If excludeNodeNames is set, skip childNodes whose names are list there (in str form, separated by spaces).

-    eachNode(self, includeAttributes:bool=False,
+    eachNode(self, separateAttributes:bool=False,
         excludeNodeNames:Union[List,str]=None) -> Node:
 Like eachChild(), but all descendants.
-If 'includeAttributes' is set, also generate the attributes immediately after the start tag for their element.
+If 'separateAttributes' is set, also generate the attributes immediately after the start tag for their element.

     eachSaxEvent(self:Node, separateAttributes:bool=False,